jesseharold/week-3-game/README.md

     After the user wins/loses, the game should automatically choose another word and make the user play it.
     (I put this on a button instead, don't want to be too pushy.)

+    - separated the game logic and dictionary data for better reusablilty

+    - added category to each word

 TODO:
+    replace bodyparts text with images

 Bonuses: